missinghwan/INFOREP/README.md

 # Dependencies
-  Dependencies for all experiments of MSAD are as follows:
+  Dependencies for all experiments of MGAD are as follows:

    • Python == 3.7.8